 • Hair Care: When it comes to hair, lavender oil is sometimes applied to promote hair growth and counter hair loss.
 It’s touted to stimulate hair follicles and enhance blood circulation in the scalp.

-See also Coffee Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Spike Lavender Essential Oil: A Guide to Benefits, Uses and Side Effects

 The application of lavender oil in cosmetics goes beyond functional; it adds a sensory pleasure to daily beauty routines.
 Below is a breakdown of lavender oil’s roles in cosmetics: